pillmuncher/yogic.cs/README.md

     // immediately trigger an infinite loop
     // and cause a stack overflow:
-    return (subst) => or(                   // a is a descendant of c iff: child(a, c),                          // a is a child of c, or: and(child(a, b), descendant(b, c))    // a is a child of b and b is b descendant of c.
+    return (subst) => or(                   // a is a descendant of c iff: child(a, c),                          // a is a child of c, or and(child(a, b), descendant(b, c))    // a is a child of b and b is b descendant of c.
     )(subst);
   }